One of the main critics to Law 19,628 has been the absence of an administrative body to ensure compliance.

-The establishment of a supervisory authority, with oversight, regulatory and sanctioning powers is widely considered one of the most important changes to be introduced by the data protection bill.
+The establishment of a supervisory authority, with oversight, regulatory and sanctioning powers is widely considered one of the most important changes to be introduced by the new data protection law.

 New supervisory authority

 The Data Protection Agency will be the new supervisory authority in personal data protection matters.
-The current version of the Bill states that it is a public corporation, of a technical and decentralized nature, and that it will be related to the President of the Republic through the Ministry of Economy, Development and Tourism.
+It is an anthonomus public corporation, of a technical and decentralized nature, with its own legal personality and its own assets, that will be related to the President of the Republic through the Ministry of Economy, Development and Tourism.

 The top Management of the Agency will correspond to a Directive Council, composed of three counselors, appointed by the President of the Republic, with the agreement of the Senate, adopted by 2/3 of its members in office.